qbead/qbeadWebsite/content/book/intro.md

 We recommend doing that page after the [initial setup guide](/quickstart).
 :::

 It is also possible to specifically turn on just one large LED.
+With the first slider, you can select the LED that you want to change the color of.
+Then, using the sliders below, you can adjust the color of that LED.
+Adjust the sliders to experiment below to see how the number works (or check out the diagram at the bottom of the page).

 <!--WARNING: This really abuses the virtual spinwheel code.
 Here be dragons... and bugs...-->
 <div id="second-color" class="ssw-container ssw-skip">